[MEDIA ALERT] Launch of the SDM Business Model Competition

 Press Invitation

-Tuesday, July 7, 2020 — The Organisation of Eastern Caribbean States (OECS) Commission and Republic Bank Limited will host the Launch of the Sustainable Development Movement (SDM) Business Model Competition virtually on Friday, July 10th 2020 at 10:00 am EST.
+Friday, July 10, 2020 — The Organisation of Eastern Caribbean States (OECS) Commission and Republic Bank Limited will host the Launch of the Sustainable Development Movement (SDM) Business Model Competition virtually today Friday, July 10th 2020 at 10:00 am EST.

 The media is invited to attend.